I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 Obamacare is not going to affect you.

-If but if if people had known they were not gonna be able to keep their doctor, and if people had known they would not be able to keep their health insurance plan that they liked, he would not have been re-elected.
+If people had known they were not going to be able to keep their doctor, and if people had known they would not be able to keep their health insurance plan that they liked, he would not have been re-elected.

-And all the other lies they told about the Republicans and what a bunch of brats they are, is what got Obama re-elected.
+That lie and all the other lies they told about the Republicans and what a bunch of brats they are is what got Obama re-elected.

 We've got a montage here of Obama promising you and you like your insurance, you can keep it.